querqy/chorus/README.md

 > curl 'http://localhost:8983/solr/ecommerce/update?processor=formatDateUpdateProcessor&commit=true' --data-binary @icecat-products-150k-20200607.tar.gz -H 'Content-type:application/json'

-The sample data can take a couple of minutes to load.
+The sample data will take a couple of minutes (like 5!) to load.

 You can confirm that the data is loaded by visiting http://localhost:8983/solr/#/ecommerce/core-overview and doing some queries.